 Non-Owner SR-22 Insurance in California

-Here are some answers to commonly asked questions about SR-22 certifications in California:
+Below are frequently asked questions about SR-22 certifications in California:

 What are the cheapest SR-22 car insurance options in California?

-How much does filing an SR-22 increase car insurance rates in California, on average?
+How much does filing an SR-22 increase car insurance rates in California?

-Filing an SR-22 increases car insurance rates in California by $73 per month.
-The monthly average cost for drivers is $125 for SR-22 insurance, compared to $52 for those with a clean record.
+Filing an SR-22 increases car insurance rates in California by about $70 per month.
+The average monthly minimum coverage rate for SR-22 drivers is $125, while clean record drivers pay $55.

 How long do you need to have an SR-22 in California?

-MoneyGeek analyzed 352,910 quotes from 18 companies across 596 ZIP codes to determine the average cost of car insurance premiums for drivers of various profiles and needs in California.
+MoneyGeek analyzed 127,836 quotes from nine companies across 258 ZIP codes to determine the average cost of car insurance for California drivers of various profiles and needs.

 California Driver Profile